-With over 722 million users, it’s becoming more and more challenging to stand out from the competition.
-While most users take time to build their LinkedIn network and connect with past colleagues or business clients, too many people forget to strengthen these relationships with LinkedIn chat, by commenting in the news stream, or by sharing visual content like images and videos.
+With over 744 million users, it’s becoming more and more challenging to stand out from the competition.
+While most users take time to build their Linkedin network and connect with past colleagues or business clients, too many people forget to strengthen these relationships with Linkedin chat, by commenting in the news stream, or by sharing visual content like images and videos.

-Being active and engaging on LinkedIn is where the magic really happens—and helps attract more favorable interest to your LinkedIn profile or business.
+Being active and engaging on Linkedin is where the magic really happens—and helps attract more favorable interest to your Linkedin profile or business.
+It also strengthens the personal brand.

 How can you find similar success?
 The following tips will help you attract more opportunities don’t just come my way, but they also come to my clients.